 At GSNETX, we work hard to hire a diverse group of staff.
-All camp staff undergo a rigorous application and interview process, must pass a thorough background check, and complete training on camper safety, mental health, and more.
+All camp staff undergo a rigorous application and interview process, must pass a thorough background check, and complete training on camper safety, mental health, waterfront lifeguarding, target sport training and more.